 Kids Central has three (3) Healthy Start contracts in Alachua, Hernando and Lake Counties.
 They have continued to show great progress and established new performance records across the state.
-In 2015, Kids Central's Healthy Start program became the first Healthy Start program in Florida to be accredited by the Council of Accreditation (COA) and is working on reaccreditation of COA for this next fiscal year.
+In 2015, Kids Central's Healthy Start program became the first Healthy Start program in Florida to be accredited by the Council of Accreditation (COA) and was reaccredited in FY 2018-2019.